 \section{Introduction}

-The antiferromagnic(AFM) Heisenberg model (the $J_1$-$J_2$ model) on the Shastry-Sutherland (SS) lattice\cite{Shastry1981Exact} is strongly frustrated and hosts several interesting phases including the dimer-singlet phase, the empty plaquette (EP) singlet phase, the Neel ordered phase and possible quantum spin liquid phase (QSL).
-The dimer phase is a symmetric phase with short-range entanglement, the plauette phase breaks the mirror reflection symmetry and the Neel phase breaks the spin rotation symmetry.
-While the Landau-Ginzburg theory prevent a continuous phase transition between two phases breaking different symmetries, it was proposed that the transition between the EP phase and the Neel ordered phase belongs to the exotic deconfined critical point (DQCP) \cite{Senthil_DQCP_science,Senthil_DQCP_prb,wangchong_duality}.
-Unlike the QSL which is a stable deconfined phase with finite volume in the phase space, the DQCP is an exotic point or line (having zero measure in the phase space) of phase transition between two confined phases\cite{Sandvik_2007,Song_2025,wangcong_PANS}.
-Thereafter, the antiferromagnets on the SS lattice have attracts lots of research interest\cite{YouPRX,Sandvik_SS,series_expansion_SS,iPEPS_SS,XieZhiyuan,Wangfa,Wangling,WanglingED}.
+The antiferromagnic (AFM) $J_1$-$J_2$ Heisenberg model on the Shastry-Sutherland (SS) lattice\cite{Shastry1981Exact} is strongly frustrated and hosts several interesting phases, including the dimer-singlet phase, the empty plaquette (EP) singlet phase, the N\'eel ordered phase and a possible quantum spin liquid phase (QSL).
+The dimer phase is a symmetric phase with short-range entanglement, the plaquette phase breaks the mirror reflection symmetry and the N\'eel phase breaks the spin rotation symmetry.
+While the Landau-Ginzburg theory prevents a direct continuous phase transition between two phases breaking different symmetries, it was proposed that the transition between the plaquette phase and the N\'eel ordered phase belongs to the exotic deconfined critical point (DQCP) \cite{Senthil_DQCP_science, Senthil_DQCP_prb, wangchong_duality}.
+Unlike the QSL which is a stable deconfined phase with finite volume in the phase space, the DQCP is an exotic point or line \cite{Sandvik_2007, Song_2025, wangcong_PANS}.
+Thereafter, the antiferromagnets on the SS lattice had attracted lots of research interest\cite{YouPRX,Sandvik_SS,series_expansion_SS,iPEPS_SS,XieZhiyuan,Wangfa,Wangling,WanglingED,KaiPhillipSchmidt}.